awalls-cx18/rpoly_ada/README.txt

 1 -3 3 -1
 ^D

-$ ./jtest < jtest.in
+$ ./jtest < test/jtest.in

-7. pjtest.adb, pjtest.in
+7. test/pjtest.adb, test/pjtest.in

 A unit test for the generic_polynomial.ad[bs] generic, including polynomial root finding using the jenkins_traub.ad[bs] generic, and a test